-Socio-Oceanography Workshops are an annual national workshop series that facilitates collaboration between marine social and natural scientists and co-organised by the NOC and the Marine Social Science Network.
+Socio-Oceanography Workshops are an annual international workshop series that facilitates collaboration between marine social and natural scientists and co-organised by the NOC and the Marine Social Science Network.

 The workshops aim to generate interdisciplinary outputs such as opinion papers, funding proposals, and innovative multidisciplinary forms of communication.
 By bringing together experts from different disciplines, Socio-Oceanography Workshops promote interdisciplinary research and the integration of social and natural science perspectives in the study of the marine environment.